Ethiopian birr: First birr, 1855–1936

 A new Ethiopian coinage appeared following the Ethiopian victory in the Battle of Adowa.
 The new silver birr maintained the same weight and fineness as before, but the smaller denominations were reorganized: the silver half and quarter birr were kept and a silver gersh added (at first valued at 1/20 of a birr but later 1/16), while the only non-silver coin issued was a copper metonnya worth 1/100 of a birr.
 These were produced at the Paris Mint, which produced 815,000 birr in the first three years.
 By 1915 a total of 1,297,830 birr had been minted, and 19,494,308 of the smaller denominations.
-Despite the amount of coins issued, for the first years Menelik's currency struggled to compete with the existing use of Maris Theresa dollars.
+Despite the amount of coins issued, for the first years Menelik's currency struggled to compete with the existing use of Maria Theresa thalers.
 One observer noted that around 1900 the coins of Menelik circulated only in Addis Ababa and were little known beyond the capital; the first governor of the Bank of Abyssinia found that birr constituted 5% of the coins in the treasury.
-Pankhurst observes, "By the end of Menilek's reign the country was thus still a long way from possessing a truly national currency."
+Pankhurst observes, "By the end of Menelik's reign the country was thus still a long way from possessing a truly national currency."

 The Bank of Abyssinia was established in 1905 by Emperor Menelik and the European banking group behind the National Bank of Egypt; the bank was officially inaugurated by Menelik on 15 February 1906, with a branch in Harar.
 The Ethiopian coinage gained acceptance only gradually, and the Bank of Abyssinia imported Maria Theresa thalers.
 By the time World War I broke out, the bank was still importing about 1,200,000 of these coins annually.
 The Bank of Abyssinia put banknotes into circulation in 1915.
 These notes were denominated birr in Amharic and thaler in English.
 The notes did not circulate widely; one contemporary reports this paper money was not accepted at the customs office or at the post office, and were used by merchants and foreigners in the capital who found coins inconvenient for larger transactions.

 Under Empress Zawditu only lesser denominations were issued, and only found acceptance in Shewa and parts of southern Ethiopia.
 With the advent of Haile Selassie, more paper money was issued in larger numbers than before, yet still failed to make headway in the countryside; one contemporary observed that on the eve of the Second Italo-Abyssinian War paper currency only circulated beyond the capital in Gondar and Harar.
 A new system of lesser currency minted from nickel and bronze was introduced 12 July 1933, but likewise was not accepted outside of the towns.
-Maria Theresa dollars remained the primary currency of rural areas.
+Maria Theresa thalers remained the primary currency of rural areas.
 Only with the Italian occupation was the Austrian monopoly ended.